TylerSanford/Sprint-Challenge--Processes-and-Scheduling/README.md

 	c.
 P1: 32,001 - 64,000;
 	   P2: 0 - 32,000

+	Answer: B, because each of the two processes would use the memory in both spots.

 2. List all of the possible states a process may be in at any point in time.
 Briefly explain what each of these states mean.
+	Answer:

 3. On your machine, how much faster does a `printf` call take compared to how long a `write` system call takes?